Jacobite Festival: 15-23 August 2026

 Wednesday 19 August at 11:00 and 13:30.
 Palace of Holyroodhouse, EH8 8DX: Jacobite Short Talks.
 As part of the Jacobite Festival, join members of the Visitor Services Warden Team to discover the stories behind Prince Charles Edward Stuart’s stay at the Palace of Holyroodhouse in 1745.
 These talks are included in a Palace of Holyroodhouse Admission Ticket.

 Wednesday 19 August at 15.30.
 Scone Palace, Perth, PH2 6BD: Jacobite Tour.
-An unforgettable exclusive tour of the historic Scone Palace with William, Lord Stormont.
+Join William, Viscount Stormont, as he leads an exclusive tour of the historic Scone Palace.
 Delve into the rich tapestry of the Mansfield family’s history and the Jacobite movement.
-As you wander through the halls of the Palace, Lord Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
-The tour will also include a look behind the scenes in Lord Stormont’s private apartments.
-Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting. £65 per person, booking details to follow.
+As you wander through the halls of the Palace, Viscount Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
+There will also be an opportunity to see ‘behind the scenes’ as William takes you through the private apartments of the Palace.
+Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting.

 Wednesday 19 August at 11:00 and 13:30.
 Palace of Holyroodhouse, EH8 8DX: Jacobite Short Talks.
 As part of the Jacobite Festival, join members of the Visitor Services Warden Team to discover the stories behind Prince Charles Edward Stuart’s stay at the Palace of Holyroodhouse in 1745.
 These talks are included in a Palace of Holyroodhouse Admission Ticket.

 Thursday 20 August at 15.30.
 Scone Palace, Perth, PH2 6BD: Jacobite Tour.
-An unforgettable exclusive tour of the historic Scone Palace with William, Lord Stormont.
+Join William, Viscount Stormont, as he leads an exclusive tour of the historic Scone Palace.
 Delve into the rich tapestry of the Mansfield family’s history and the Jacobite movement.
-As you wander through the halls of the Palace, Lord Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
-The tour will also include a look behind the scenes in Lord Stormont’s private apartments.
-Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting. £65 per person, booking details to follow.
+As you wander through the halls of the Palace, Viscount Stormont will share his stories and insights, including the history of Moot Hill, the ancient Crowning Place of Scottish Kings.
+There will also be an opportunity to see ‘behind the scenes’ as William takes you through the private apartments of the Palace.
+Don’t miss this unique opportunity to experience history first-hand in a truly majestic setting.

 Thursday 20 August 11:30 to 12:30.
 Palace of Holyroodhouse, EH8 8DX: Jacobite Songs and Stories.
 Join Fiona Johnston to hear the folk music and stories associated with Bonnie Prince Charlie and his time at the Palace of Holyroodhouse in 1745.
 Eligible for 1-Year Pass.
 If you have a 1-Year Pass, please call (0)303 123 7324 or by emailing specialistsales@rct.uk.
 These performances are included in a Palace of Holyroodhouse Admission Ticket.